JTok/docker-containers/splunk/README.md

 ## Volumes

+* `/opt/splunk/et` For the splunk configuration.
-* `/opt/splunk/var` For the splunk app data and configuration.
+* `/opt/splunk/var` For the splunk app data.
 * `/data` For monitoring the local host.
 Can be mapped to /var/log for instance.
 * `/license` For loading an enterprise license in the app.

 All three volumes are optional, but to have a persistent install, you should map /opt/splunk/var.
-## This docker originally created at dmaxwell351/docker-containers and splunk/docker-splunk
+# This docker originally created at dmaxwell351/docker-containers and splunk/docker-splunk